WojciechMatuszewski/serverless-video-transcribe-fun/README.md

 - Some of the _optimized_ `.sync` StepFunctions integrations are really pooling the result for you.
   A good example would be the Athena `StartQueryExecution` integration.
 The call is asynchronous in nature and returns an execution token.

+- Scanning ALL of the subtitles chunks with _AWS Athena_ in search of ones with a particular `jobName` is suboptimal.
+  While I could use partitions on the _AWS Glue_ side of things (while creating the table), the `startTranscriptionJob` would reject an S3 output with a path containing `=` symbol.
+  To my best knowledge to use _AWS Glue_ table partitions, the S3 path [has to be formatted in a specific way](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-partitions.html).
+Since I cannot use `=` symbol I'm not sure I can use that feature.